Accel World: Infinite Burst

-Accel World: Infinite Burst (アクセル・ワールド INFINITE∞BURST, Akuseru Warudo Infinito Bāsuto) is a 2016 Japanese animated science fiction action film based on the Accel World light novel series written by Reki Kawahara and illustrated by HiMA.
+Accel World: Infinite Burst (アクセル・ワールド INFINITE∞BURST, Akuseru Warudo Infinito Bāsuto) is a 2016 Japanese animated science fantasy action film based on the Accel World light novel series written by Reki Kawahara and illustrated by HIMA.
 It was produced by Sunrise, directed by Masakazu Obara and co-written by Kawahara, featuring character designs by Yukiko Aikei.
 It premiered in Japan on July 23, 2016.
 The events of the film take place after the final episode of the series.

 Plot

 The story starts off with a 40-minute recap of the anime television series, with Kuroyukihime narrating the recap.
 Then, it starts off showing a new character in what appears to be a gym.
 She had an accident that caused her to be hospitalized.
 The scene shifted off to a territory battle between Nega Nebulus and Great Wall, where Sky Raker and Ardor Maiden are fighting against two Burst Linkers.
 Meanwhile, Scarlet Rain and Blood Leopard are also battling off against multiple Linkers.
 The Scene shifted again to a battle between Silver Crow and Ash Roller.
 Black Lotus and Green Grandee appeared as each Legion's leaders.
 But before they could even battle, a huge storm appeared and destroyed the Battle Field and immediately disconnects all the Linkers from the Accelerated World.
 Back in the Real World, Shinomiya informs that the Brain Burst Application doesn't work as the Icon is greyed out, rendering every linker unable to Burst Link.